woofwoofinc/cargo-sphinx/README.md

 In case your `origin` is not writable, you can specify custom remote by `--push-remote` to set the remote to push.

+Use `--skip-push` if you do not plan to push to anywhere for now.

 ## License

 Licensed under either of